No matter where you live, the only way to know how high your radon levels are is to test

 Smokers have a significantly higher risk of lung cancer when exposed to radon.

 Why test your home?

-- Home improvement: Radon testing and mitigation may add value to your home and reassure potential buyers.
+Home improvement: Radon testing and mitigation adds value to your home and reassure potential buyers.

 Could your home have radon?